panoptic-labs/docs/blog/2026-04-06-panoptic-v2-the-vault-suite/2026-04-06-panoptic-v2-the-vault-suite.md

 ![](./01.png)

 ## The Unicorn Vault
-The Unicorn Vault is a stablecoin yield vault designed for users who want consistent returns without taking directional market risk.
-The vault is denominated in USDC and users receive returns in USDC independent of whether prices go up or down.
+The Unicorn Vault is a stablecoin vault designed for users who don't want to take directional market risk.
+The vault is denominated in USDC and users receive returns in USDC when prices move up and when prices move down.

 The vault earns yield by supplying USDC to lending markets, while generating additional yield through an automated gamma scalping strategy that buys low and sells high.
 Yield is generated from both borrower activity and volatility, creating a more diversified source of returns.
 ![](./02.png)

 This strategy is like the Ethena perps basis trade, but operates on options markets.
 It captures the [Unicorn Trade](/research/panoptic-block-scholes-research-gamma-scalping) which targets structurally underpriced volatility on Uniswap.
+It performs best in volatile environments.
 ![](./01.gif)

 ### What the Vault Does